Asymptotic behavior of the Verblunsky coefficients for the OPUC with a varying weight: Introduction

 \end{remark} The main result of the paper is the following theorem: \begin{theorem} Consider the system of orthogonal polynomials and the Verblunsky coefficients defined in \eqref{e:CMV1} and \eqref{e:CMV2}.
 Let potential $V$ satisfy conditions C1 - C3 above.
 Then there exists $\varepsilon_1 > 0$ such that for any $\left|m\right|<\varepsilon_1 n$

 where $ s = 1$ or $ s = -1$ and

-with $P$ defined in \eqref{d:Sqrt}. \end{theorem} The proof of Theorem~\ref{t:Main} is based on the relation, which is an analog of the string equation for OP on the real line \begin{proposition} Let $\chi_{k}^{\left(n\right)}$ be the orthogonal functions defined in \eqref{d:Chi_k}.
+with $P$ defined in \eqref{d:Sqrt}. \end{theorem} \begin{remark} The sign of $s$ can not be explicitly found and may be different for different values of $n$.
+As we are going to use this result in future for the proving of universality conjecture on the edge of spectrum, we expect that the sign of $s$ will not affect the final result (for the example see [\onlinecite{Pa-Sh:03}]). \end{remark} The proof of Theorem~\ref{t:Main} is based on the relation, which is an analog of the string equation for OP on the real line \begin{proposition} Let $\chi_{k}^{\left(n\right)}$ be the orthogonal functions defined in \eqref{d:Chi_k}.
 Then for any $k$

-\end{proposition} The result was obtained in \cite{Hi:96}, but in some different form, therefore we give its proof in Section~\ref{s:Auxillary}.
+\end{proposition} The result was obtained in [\onlinecite{Hi:96}], but in some different form, therefore we give its proof in Section~\ref{s:Auxillary}.
 We use \eqref{e:Str_eq} as a system of nonlinear equations for $\alpha_{k}^{\left(n\right)}$ and solve it by the perturbation theory method.
-To construct a zero order solution of the system \eqref{e:Str_eq}, following the method of \cite{Pa-Sh-Al:01} and \cite{Pa-Sh:03} we use the link of the OPUC with the unitary matrix models, which eigenvalue distribution has the form
+To construct a zero order solution of the system \eqref{e:Str_eq}, following the method of [\onlinecite{Pa-Sh-Al:01}] and [\onlinecite{Pa-Sh:03}] we use the link of the OPUC with the unitary matrix models, which eigenvalue distribution has the form